Check out the date on this baby!!

 [Unit] Description=Connection service After=shutdown.target Requires=wlan-2.service [Service] Type=dbus BusName=net.connman RemainAfterExit=yes ExecStartPre=/usr/bin/dbus-send --system --dest=net.netconfig / net.netconfig.auto.activate ExecStart=/usr/sbin/connmand [Install] WantedBy=multi-user.target

 After the phone reboots, the connection will be made automatically, no need to enable WiFi manually, so now you can uninstall the Tizen UI (the Xorg server actually) and any unneeded services, and you will be able to connect to the phone via SSH.
-But that in the next article.
+And we’ll do that in the next article.